 More information about citizens' observatories of indoor air quality in 12 schools!

 Citizens' Observatories in Vitoria, Spain, have been developed to monitor environmental quality in public spaces within the city!

 Participants are selected to measure environmental variables and provide their subjective perception of environmental quality and comfort of the public spaces.

 Find out more about this exciting innovation, and if you can take part!

 Data from the CITI-SENSE project will be made available in the GEOSS portal.
 This is the main entry point to Earth Observation data from all over the world.
-Our data will seamlessly merge with data from other providers to help created a more comprehensive understanding of the world we live in.
+Our data will seamlessly merge with data from other providers to help create a more comprehensive understanding of the world we live in.

-We have developed various social media platforms to foster communication between the project partners, stakeholders and users, and to facilitate citizens’ engagement, participation and network building.
+We have developed various social media platforms to facilitate communication between the project partners, stakeholders and users, and to facilitate citizens’ engagement, participation and network building.
 These include a Citizens’ Observatories Facebook Page, Twitter Account, LinkedIn Group, YouTube, and city-based Facebook pages.

 This project has received funding from the European Union's Seventh Framework Programme for research, technological development and demonstration under grant agreement no 308524.